AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x19_report_user.md

-# Friends List | Client to Server
+# Report User | Client To Server

-## ID 0x03
+## ID 0x19

-Sent by client to server to request friends list.
-Server will respond with [Friends List | Server to Client](../serverToClient/0x03_friends_list.md).
+Sent to the server to report a User.
+No server response.

 <table>
     <thead>